 Leaf Cuttings

 Gently remove a healthy leaf from the stem, let it dry for a day or two, and place it on well-draining soil.
-It’s fascinating that a new plant will sprout from the leaf’s base in just a few weeks!
+It’s fascinating that a new succulent will sprout from the leaf’s base in just a few weeks!

 Stem Cuttings